smallcloudai/refact-sublime/README.md

 Calls PhantomState which handles displaying the grey text suggestions.

 refact_process.py
-Stats the server process and resets the server if it dies.
+Starts the server process and resets the server if it dies.
 Logs messages from the server and informs the statusbar about server errors.

 refact_lsp.py
 Used to communicate directly with the lsp server.